WINGFIELD, Major Walter Clopton (1833–1912)

 Known as the ‘father’ of lawn tennis, Major Walter Clopton Wingfield did more than anyone else to establish and codify the modern game.
 For the last ten years of his life his London home was on a corner of St George’s Square, Pimlico, at number 33 – part of a stuccoed terrace built in about 1850 by Thomas Cubitt.

 Born in Wales, Wingfield served in the 1st Dragoon Guards, and gained the rank of major in the Montgomeryshire Yeomanry Cavalry.
-He was posted to India during the Rebellion (Mutiny) of 1857 but is said to have been stationed at a distance in Bangalore.
+He was posted to India during the Rebellion (Mutiny) of 1857 but is said to have been stationed at a distance from any fighting in Bangalore.
 Here, he saw badminton played and was married in 1858.

 In 1860 Captain Wingfield took part, as a regular soldier, in the Second Opium War and was present at the capture of Peking (now Beijing).
 The Opium Wars – the first of which was denounced in 1840 by William Ewart Gladstone as ‘unjust and iniquitous’ – forced China to open its ports, grant trade concessions and cede territory including Hong Kong.